 Because WordPress is often targeted by hackers, it’s highly recommended to choose a strong password.
 If you decide to choose a weak password, WordPress asks you to confirm you want to use a weak password before giving the new user access.

-By default, WordPress sends new users an email notifications containing their login credentials to the address entered into the form.
-If you prefer to not send that email, uncheck the Send User Notification checkbox.
+By default, WordPress sends new users an email notification containing their login credentials to the address entered into the form.
+If you prefer not to send that email, uncheck the Send User Notification checkbox.

 The final step in the process of creating a new user is to choose the appropriate user role.
 Subscriber is the default user role but you can choose any of the others from the drop-down menu.